Get help with bills in Wayne County and Detroit Michigan.

 The Heat And Warmth Fund can help pay heating and winter electric bills in Wayne County.
 It is for households that have an immediate need for the delivery of fuel, whose heat has been shut off, or people in crisis with a disconnect notice.
 Call (800) 866-8429 for details.

 Community And Home Supports focuses on helping people who live in poverty.
-Funds and grants can be provided to pay bills ranging from rent, deposits, electric, heating, or utility bills.
+Funds and grants can be provided to pay bills ranging from rent, deposits, heating, or utility bills.
 There is also free personal stuff for the working poor, with a focus on self-sufficiency.
 The charity may give out a card for gas, help with vehicle repairs or give out free tech products.
 The location is 220 Bagley St, Detroit, MI 48226.
 Call (313) 964-2566.

 Michigan Department of Human Services may be able to provide help to families and individuals facing conditions of some type of extreme hardship.
 There are also government benefits for the disabled and elderly in Wayne County.
 Grants will help pay bills for emergencies that threaten health and safety of the individuals.
 Programs offered include Home Rehabilitation Loans, Mortgage Relief, or grants as a form of Moving Expense Assistance